Introduction

 Uniqueness in the watch industry

-While there are many revolutionary, unique, and creative watches available today, nearly all of them have almost no influence from anything other than mechanical design and fine jewelry, such as these beautiful examples of unusual watches:
+While there are many revolutionary, unique, and creative watches available today, nearly all of them have almost no influence from anything other than mechanical engineering and fine jewellery, such as these beautiful examples of unusual watches:

-Yet in the watch market there is an intense desire for innovation, individuality and uniqueness, and a rejection of mass-production, especially among relatively young microbrand enthusiasts, as well for collectors watches.
+Yet in some areas of the watch market there is an intense desire for innovation, individuality and uniqueness, and a rejection of mass-production, especially among relatively young microbrand enthusiasts, as well for collectors watches.

 There is also the interesting subject of limited edition watches, which were originally about uniqueness, but are sometimes not so much about that any more.
 Here is my blog post where I investigate the good reasons for this love/hate relationship with limited-edition watches.